-Most patients who have this operation will have some pain after the surgery.
-It is important you tell the nurses if you are in pain and you will be given pain killers either by an injection or orally.
+Most patients have some pain after this operation.
+It is important to tell the nurses if you are in pain and you will be given pain killers either by an injection or by mouth.

 You will be encouraged to get out of bed and move around on the same day as your operation.
 It is very important to move around as soon as possible after surgery in order to reduce the risk of blood clots and prevent problems with your chest.